soggybag/front-end-React/05-webpack-intro/README.md

 ## Webpack React Challenge

-Once you've worked through the Webpack tutorial test our your Webpack installation by rebuilding one of the earlier projects in the Webpack project.
-To get the most out this you will use a modified strategy to managing your components.
-Instead of placing them all in the same file you will create a .js or .jsx file for each component.
-Notice this done in the last tutorial!
+Once you've worked through the Webpack tutorial try these challenges:

+- Try installing the Webpack Hot Loader: http://gaearon.github.io/react-hot-loader/getstarted/
+- Use the Webpack project to rebuild one of the earlier projects.
+Make a .js file for each component.

 ## Webpack React Boilerplate/Starter